cloudfoundry/concourse-infra-for-fiwg/README.md

 ### Sync external repositories

 The project uses [vendir](https://carvel.dev/vendir/) to manage external repositories.
-The [vendir.yml](vendir.yml) file declares a list of repositories which are synched into the workspace:
+The [vendir.yml](vendir.yml) file declares a list of repositories which are synced into the workspace:
 ```
 ./bin/sync
 ```